PUBNAVETRA · A Purple Wins Instrument

 The risk that moves the P&L most is the one no one governs.

-It stayed ungoverned for one reason: no one priced it.
-That board-grade number does not exist anywhere in your stack — not the ERP, not the risk register, not the consulting deck.
+It stayed ungoverned for one reason: no one sized it.
+That number does not exist anywhere in your stack — not the ERP, not the risk register, not the consulting deck.
 A structured diagnostic produces it, before the loss converts it.
 Execution Risk Governance is the discipline around that number.

 Part II · The distinction that makes it work